 What is a return-to-work strategy?

-A return-to-work strategy is exactly what its name implies: a process by which an employee can return to the workplace after a hiatus as quickly and smoothly as possible.
-While each company's specific RTW strategies may differ, the overall goal remains the same, as each facility manager who establishes and utilizes a return-to-work strategy is setting out to meet the needs of both the employer and his employees as they ease back into the work routine and relationship.
+A return-to-work strategy is precisely what its name implies: a process by which an employee can return to the workplace after a hiatus as quickly and smoothly as possible.
+While each company's specific RTW strategies may differ, the overall goal remains the same.
+Each facility manager who establishes and utilizes a return-to-work strategy is setting out to meet the needs of both the employer and his employees as they ease back into the work routine and relationship.

 Why is developing a return-to-work strategy important?